yugabyte/yugabyte-db/docs/content/preview/launch-and-manage/monitor-and-alert/metrics-overview.md

 | `handler_latency_yb_consensus_ConsensusService_RequestConsensusVotes` | microseconds | counter | The time in microseconds by candidates to gather votes.
 This metric includes the total count of the RPC method being invoked. |
 | `handler_latency_yb_consensus_ConsensusService_ChangeConfig` | microseconds | counter | The time in microseconds by candidates to add or remove a peer from the Raft group.
 This metric includes the total count of the RPC method being invoked. |

-The throughput (Ops/Sec) can be calculated and aggregated for nodes across the entire cluster using appropriate aggregations
+The throughput (Ops/Sec) can be calculated and aggregated for nodes across the entire cluster using appropriate aggregations.

 ### Clock skew